 The award will be divided to cover multiple semesters or other terms comprising the academic year.
+All scholarship awards are made payable to the U.S. accredited educational institution.
 Recipients attending school for a portion of the upcoming year (e.g., one semester) will receive the corresponding portion of a full year scholarship amount.

 About Curtis E. Huntington, FSA, MAAA, FCA, MSPA

 Curtis E. Huntington, FSA, MAAA, FCA, MSPA (1942-2013) was known for his inspiring enthusiasm for the actuarial profession and for his incredible dedication to his students.
 He served The Actuarial Foundation as a Trustee and as Chair of the Actuarial Research Committee, which managed the Individual Grants Competition and The John Culver Wooddy Scholarship program.
 After retiring from New England Mutual Life Insurance Company as Vice President and Corporate Actuary in 1993, Huntington returned to his alma mater, the University of Michigan, where he worked tirelessly to help students receive the financial assistance they needed.
 The Curtis E. Huntington Memorial Scholarship was established to recognize the remarkably positive impact Huntington had on his students and on the actuarial profession.
 Given Huntington’s 30 years of service to his students, it is only fitting that the John Culver Wooddy Scholarship continues in his name.

 The Foundation gratefully acknowledges the Casualty Actuarial Society, the Conference of Consulting Actuaries and the Society of Actuaries for coming together in generous support of this fund.
 If you wish to donate, please click here.

 Click here to see John Culver Wooddy Scholarship recipients from 1996 through 2013.

 About the John Culver Wooddy Scholarship